-We will also send college information to your friends if you'll send us their names and addresses.
-You may use the card attached to this page.
+We will send college information to your friends if you'll send us their names and addresses using the attached information card.
 Most of all, we'd like to hear from you.
 Call or e-mail today!

 Let Us Answer Your Questions